-The King's School is moving to a new £60-million campus on Alderley Road, Prestbury in the summer of 2020, providing state-of-the-art accommodation for all of our boys and girls aged 3 - 18.
-The construction is currently on schedule for completion by 25 May 2020.
+The King's School will move to a new £60-million campus on Alderley Road, Prestbury in the summer of 2020, providing state-of-the-art accommodation for all of our boys and girls aged 3 - 18.
+The project is currently on schedule for a handover on 25 May 2020.

 The transformative development is the most ambitious in the King's School’s 517-year history and will deliver some of the finest day school facilities to be found anywhere in the UK.
 The impressive 80-acre rural site is between Macclesfield and Over Alderley and, from 2020, will mean that all of our pupils will be taught co-educationally on the new campus.